Nadal wins historic 10th French Open title

 No sets lost

-And for the third time -- after 2008 and 2010 -- he won the French Open title without conceding a set.
+And for the third time -- after 2008 and 2010 -- he won the French Open title without conceding a set, dropping a mere 35 games in seven matches.
 He averaged less than two hours on court.

 He is not dubbed the 'King of Clay' for no reason.

 Gustavo Kuerten, the much loved Brazilian who was feted along with other tennis Hall of Famers prior to the finale, insisted last week Nadal could win several more French Opens.
 If he does so next year, his 11 titles would match what Margaret Court accomplished at the Australian Open in the 1960s and 70s.
-She is the lone other tennis player to reach double digits at majors.
+She is the lone other tennis player to reach double digits at the same major.

-Certainly Nadal's form suggests he has plenty of good tennis left in him.
-He'll want those injuries to stay away.
+Certainly Nadal's form suggests he has plenty of good tennis left in him but he'll want those injuries to stay away.

-But if he does continue to pile up victories at Roland Garros, it will be without his influential coach, his Uncle Toni.
-He is expected to stop traveling with his nephew next year, with former grand slam winner Carlos Moya -- currently Nadal's co-coach -- taking on more of the load.
+But if he does continue to pile up victories at Roland Garros, it will indeed be without Uncle Toni.
+Former French Open winner Carlos Moya -- currently Nadal's co-coach, added last year for a fresh voice -- will be taking on more of the load.

 All those years ago, it was Toni's decision to turn Nadal from a right-hander -- his dominant hand outside of tennis -- to a lefty.
+A masterstroke.

 There is no greater challenge in tennis than trying to defeat Nadal in a best-of-five set match on clay, so Wawrinka will probably look back on his fortnight with fondness once the immediate disappointment fades.